naveenalanthomas/sfquickstarts/site/sfguides/src/mendix_data_loader/ingest_mendix_data.md

 ![Architecture diagram](assets/architecture_diagram.png)

-## Prerequisites
+### Prerequisites
-Duration: 1

 - Mendix account, if you don't have one sign up [here](https://signup.mendix.com/)
 - Mendix Studio Pro ([10.10](https://marketplace.mendix.com/link/studiopro/10.10.0) or later)
-- Snowflake user with `ACCOUNTADMIN` role
+- Snowflake user with `ACCOUNTADMIN` role to install the Mendix Data Loader

-## You will learn
+### You will learn

-Duration: 1
+- How to install the Mendix Data Loader
 - How to ingest operational Mendix application data into Snowflake
+- How to join associated tables

 ## Set-up your Mendix application
 Duration: 15